Documents

 Form I-94

 Form I-94, also known as your arrival/departure record, shows your legal status in the U.S., your date of entry and the date until which you are allowed to stay in the country.
-You will need to present this form when applying for a Social Security Number, employment authorization, driver’s license, health insurance and other benefits.
+You will need to present this form when applying for an employment authorization, driver’s license, health insurance and other benefits.

 Print form I-94 for each member of your family here: https://i94.cbp.dhs.gov/I94/#/home (section Get Most Recent I-94).